5 Best Methods to Install Deb Files on Ubuntu

 enter password to aunthenticate

 Gdebi Package Installer simplifies the installation of deb files, providing a dedicated tool that ensures smooth installation, handles dependencies, and offers a streamlined experience.
-To use Gdebi, follow these steps:
+Follow these steps to deb file install Ubuntu:

 1. Install Gdebi from the Ubuntu Software Center by searching for Gdebi and clicking the Install button.